 If the household is accepted, the Receiving Program must document that acceptance in HMIS and arrange for move-in within 3 business days or as soon as the unit is habitable.
-If the household referred by the Statewide Coordinated Entry Manager has not presented at the Receiving Program within 3 business days from the intake appointment the Receiving Program must notify the Coordinating Entity and document the no show in HMIS.
+If the household referred by the CES Accountability Analyst has not presented at the Receiving Program within 3 business days from the intake appointment the Receiving Program must notify the CES Lead Agency and document the no show in HMIS.

 Receiving Programs may request a subsidy be revoked if the household is not ready/willing/able to utilize the assigned subsidy after 10 days of the referral decision, and after three failed intake appointments which must be documented in HMIS.
 Households who are engaged in the unit identification process will not have their subsidy revoked due to the Housing Sponsor or household's inability to locate a unit.
 It is the Receiving Programs responsibility to recommend the revocation of the subsidy to the Statewide Coordinated Entry Manager.
-When a subsidy is revoked, the household will be placed back on the Coordinated Entry Housing Prioritization List and will be referred to a new subsidy based on acuity and Housing Priorities.
+When a subsidy is revoked, the household will be placed back on the Coordinated Entry Housing Queue and will be referred to a new subsidy based on acuity and Housing Priorities.

 Receiving Programs may request a household be transferred out of their housing program if the client's needs cannot be met within the program.
 In the event of an eviction for cause and to avoid program termination, every attempt should be made to rehouse or transfer the household.
 Receiving Programs should inform the Statewide Coordinated Entry Manager immediately upon notice of eviction.
+If the Receiving Program is able to accommodate a transfer internally, the Housing Sponsor is responsible for communicating this transfer to the CES Accountability Analyst for record-keeping purposes.
+If the Receiving Program is unable to transfer the client within the same housing program but is able to identify another program within the Receiving Program's portfolio which better suits the client but has a different funding source from the original housing program, then the Housing Sponsor is responsible for requesting a transfer through the CES Accountability Analyst.
+If and when approved, the transfer will be recorded as a new referral made through the Coordinated Entry System.
 If the Receiving Program is not able to accommodate the transfer internally, the household should be referred to the Statewide Coordinated Entry Manager to be placed back on the waitlist and prioritized to a new housing opportunity.